-An ideal cell phone for the hearing impaired who wear a hearing aid should have a rating of at least M3/T3 or M4/T4.
+An ideal cell phone for people who wear a hearing aid should have a rating of at least M3/T3.
 If the combined rating of the cell phone and the users hearing aid is 6 or better, they should get satisfactory results.

-Potential buyers also need to check out the volume control to assure that it is easy and convenient to operate as it may be a frequently used function.
+Potential buyers also need to check out the volume control to assure it's easy and convenient to operate as it may be a frequently used function.

 The Text Messaging Option as an Alternative to Calling

-For some, getting a phone with text messaging capabilities can be a great way of communicating quickly and easily.
-Most modern cell phones offer texting capabilities and if paired with a data service plan can be a great add on feature.
+For some individuals, using text messaging capabilities can be a great way of communicating quickly and easily.
+Nearly all modern cell phones offer texting capabilities and if paired with a good data service plan can be a great alternative to calling.

-If texting will be the primary method of communication, learning more about data only plans may be in order as well.
+If texting will be the primary method of communication, learning more about text only plans may be in order as well.
 Find out more below.

 Data Only Plans for the Deaf and Those with Profound Hearing Loss

-Finding the right cell phone for the hearing impaired or deaf individual is only the start in some cases.
+Finding the right cell phone for an individual with a hearing impairment is only the start in some cases.
 Finding the right plan can be equally important, especially if the phone will be used primarily for text messaging.
 Several cellular providers offer data only plans that allow customers who only make use of data services such as text messaging to sign up without requiring voice services.

 Using the telecoil setting on a hearing aid tends to decrease background noise and feedback.
-However, even the backlight on a cell phone can create problems, thus a cell phone that allows users to switch off the backlight is preferred to reduce the occurrence of intrusive noise.
+However, even the backlight on a cell phone can create problems, thus a cell phone that allows users to switch off the backlight is preferred to reduce intrusive noise.

-Some manufacturers have also developed neckloops such as the which can help increase the distance between the compenents of the cell phone and the telecoil.
-These neckloops can provide the convenience of handsfree operation while driving.
-Clear Sounds CLA7-V2
+Some manufacturers have also developed neck loops such as the Clear Sounds CLA7-V2 which can help increase the distance between the components of the cell phone and the telecoil.
+These neck loops can provide the convenience of hands-free operation while driving.

 A VCO (Voice Carry Over) Phone is similar to a standard amplified phone with a text screen for typed messages.
 A VCO phone allows the deaf or HOH person to speak directly into the handset to communicate.
 The call is routed through a VCO service and when the person receiving the call responds, an assistant types the message for the deaf or HOH person to read.